neorusse/Pixel-Art-Maker-Project/README.md

 ## Project Link

-To access this project on the web, click on this link: [Pixel Art Maker Project](https://neorusse.github.io/Pixel-Art-Maker-Project/)
+To access this project on the web, click on this link: [Pixel Art Maker Project](https://neorusse.github.io/Pixel-Art-Maker-Project/) and view in any web browser such as [Edge](https://www.microsoft.com/en-us/download/details.aspx?id=48126), [Firefox](https://www.mozilla.org/en-US/firefox/new/), or [Chrome](https://support.google.com/chrome/answer/95346?hl=en) etc

 ## Development Strategy